automl/neps/docs/citations.md

 # Citation of Papers

-For citing the papers, please refer to the following:
+If you have used [PriorBand](https://openreview.net/forum?id=uoiwugtpCH) as the optimizer, please use the bibtex below:

 ## PriorBand